 Jobs and Employment

 Modern communities require good data and communication systems, as well as roads and (public) transport links.
 Before people move to a new development they think carefully about the future and how their family and community can grow together.
-It is essential therefore to consider very carefully from the earliest stages of town planning how residents will connect with the world, both electronically and physically.
+It is essential therefore to consider very carefully from the earliest stages of town planning how residents will connect with the world.

 Adapting and Extending

 Communities will often necessarily have covenants and guidelines regarding building heights, proximity to borders, oversight and other considerations.
 Integral to all Wots Hot®Energy developments are various solutions for those wishing to adapt or extend their homes.
 We know how important it is for a homeowner to feel as free as possible to shape their home to suit their needs sometimes over many decades, and we design our Eco-Houses and Eco-Communities with this in mind.

 Recreational spaces both indoor and outdoor are important considerations in any community.
 With clever planning a sense of space and being close to nature can be designed into public zones through imaginative landscaping.
 Community leisure facilities, whether play areas in local parks, public use halls, accessible gymnasia and fitness equipment or more business oriented areas such as bars, clubs, theatres etc. are all part of this equation.